Back to Index

 I don't see how you can get to that place.
 So for me, it's just better to remove it.
 So I get on it like once in a while, but I don't have it on my phone.
 I don't even know my Instagram password.
 Like I got a Nicodemus, my manager, he has the password.

-So he'll let me get on it once in a while, I'll check it. - Good job. - Thanks. (laughing) - If you didn't play basketball, what do you think you'd be doing?
+So he'll let me get on once in a while, I'll check it. - Good job. - Thanks. - If you didn't play basketball, what do you think you would be doing?
 Like if you've never touched a basketball, not just like you got hurt now and couldn't play, but like it was never a part of your life and you didn't have like the money from the contract.

 It was always just like basketball.
 So if I was not playing, I probably would be trying to mooch off of one of y'all.
 I probably would be trying to get on board with what you were doing or one of my other siblings were doing, or I don't know 'cause I did not have, you know, I was smart in school, but I didn't have any like thing I wanted to major in.